La Oreja de Van Gogh discography

-Their fifth studio album A las cinco en el Astoria featured new vocalist of the band Leire Martínez.
+Their fifth studio album A las cinco en el Astoria featured a new vocalist: Leire Martínez.
 Four singles were released from the album.
-The first, El Último Vals, had average success in Spain and latinamerica.
+The first, "El Último Vals", had average success in Spain and latinamerica.
 The next year the band recorded a symphonic version of their greatest hits with the new vocalist, and released it under the name Nuestra casa a la izquierda del tiempo.
 On September 13, 2011 the band released Cometas por el cielo.
 The two first singles, "La Niña que Llora en tus Fiestas" and "Cometas por el Cielo", reached the top 20 in Spain and Latin America.
-Two live albums would be released in the five-year gap that followed before the next studio album: "Cometas Por el Cielo: En Difrecto Desde America" and "Primera Fila".
+Two live albums would be released in the five-year gap that followed before the next studio album: Cometas Por el Cielo: En Directo Desde America (2011) and Primera Fila (2013).
 Then in 2016 the band would release El planeta imaginario, which again topped the Spanish charts and reached number 2 in Mexico.
-Singles "Verano", "Diciembre", and "Estoy Contigo" were used to promote it.
-In 2020 the band released their eight studio album and Spanish chart-topper Un susurro en la tormenta, marking a milestone for vocalist Leire Martinez, who by then had reached the same number of studio albums released with the group as Amaia Montero, and had surpassed her in years as active part of the band.
+Singles such as "Verano", "Diciembre", and "Estoy Contigo" were released to promote it.
+In 2020, the band released their eight studio album and Spanish chart-topper Un susurro en la tormenta, marking a milestone for vocalist Leire Martinez, who by then had reached the same number of studio albums released with the group as Amaia Montero, and had surpassed her in years as active part of the band.
+Martínez later left the band in October 2024, after serving as the band's vocalist for over sixteen years.